codrinamerigo/ladybug/README.md

 # ladybug

-Playground for Xamarin.forms and UI Testing
+Playground for Xamarin.Forms and UI Testing